NikhitaS1234/JavaPrograms96/README.md

-This respository contains following Java Programs written/practiced on my own during Java Training
+This respository contains following Java Programs written/practiced during Java Training

 1. Program to Print "Hello, World!" to the console.
 2. Program to take input Number (Example 10), from The User and Print to the console.